 The career changers applying to our courses typically have zero previous experience so it isn’t even an option for us.
-Across the 250 people we’ve brought onto our 16-week software development course, we’ve never found an automated, test-driven or systematised approach to this.
+Across the 250 people we’ve brought onto our Professional Software Development course, we’ve never found an automated, test-driven or systematised approach to this.
 We’ve tried psychometric testing and found no pattern.
 We’ve used logic tests and puzzles with mixed results.

 In the end, it comes down to an intensive, face-to-face hour with our admissions team convincing us of the determination, passion and commitment that to learn and persist when things get tough.
 And it’s those very qualities, reinforced over 16 weeks of intensive work and supplemented by the coding knowledge they acquire that makes our students stand out to employers.

 The proof of the pudding is in the 90% of students that find employment in new digital careers following completion of our course.
 I think it’s fair to say that these amazing individuals come pre-qualified for attitude and aptitude!

 Prisoner’s Dilemma problems